google/kf/docs/content/en/docs/v2.11/migrating/builds.md

 ## Best practices

 *   **Images should be small**.
 Images need to be pulled over a network potentially every time the container starts.
-Lager images cost more to store, transfer, and require bigger disks on the machines you run the image from.
+Larger images cost more to store, transfer, and require bigger disks on the machines you run the image from.
 *   **Images should have few dependencies.** More dependencies creates larger images and a larger attack surface.
 A base image like [distroless](https://github.com/GoogleContainerTools/distroless) or [alpine](https://www.alpinelinux.org/) can reduce your size while maintaining critical components like security certificates.
 *   **Rebuild rather than patch images**.
 Images are built in layers so patching either increases the size of the image by applying the patches to a new layer or replaces lower layers which were used to produce upper layers which is unsafe.
 *   **Images should be built reproducibly.** [Reproducible builds](https://reproducible-builds.org/) not only give confidence in supply chain security, but also reduce storage cost by allowing better deduplication of layers shared between images.